What is Regulatory Risk?

 By allowing employees more sick days, office productivity may also increase because employees keep illnesses out of the office.
 The effects of this topic are continually being studied.

-As you can see, many of the examples above can present regulatory risk that may directly affect a company’s bottom line.
+As you can see, many of the examples above can present regulatory risks that may directly affect a company’s bottom line.
 In some cases, the effect is not easily observable, such as with mandated vacation and sick days.
 Sometimes regulatory changes can benefit investors or companies.

 Companies may be penalized if they do not comply with regulatory changes.
 It is important for businesses to pay attention to and manage regulatory risk by ensuring compliance and diversification in its operating strategies.

 For example, in the case of diversification, a company can protect itself from trade policy changes with any one particular country by diversifying its market into multiple countries.

 Financial institutions are often subject to regulations with regard to disclosure, investment strategies, and liquidity requirements.

 For example, the alternative uptick rule was a rule passed by the United States Securities and Exchange Commission (SEC) in 2010 in efforts to preserve market stability and confidence.
 The rule ensures that a short sale order must be entered on an uptick (where the price of a security is higher than its previously traded price).
 It is invoked when a stock’s price drops more than 10% in one day and heavily affects how investors who take short positions invest.